Sun and Alcohol: A Dangerous Cocktail

 Dehydration

-Soaking up the sun outside without proper liquid intake can cause dehydration.
-Your body sweats to cool itself off in the summer sunshine and, if those fluids aren't replaced, your body will begin to react negatively.
+Soaking up the sun outside without drinking enough water can cause dehydration.
+Your body sweats to cool itself off in the summer sunshine and if those fluids aren't replaced, your body will react negatively.
 Alcohol depletes your body of fluids through urination.
-If you don't drink enough water when outside on one occasion, and you drink too much alcohol on another occasion, you may notice your body reacting in similar ways.
-Symptoms can include dizziness, headache, dry mouth, and nausea.
+If you don't drink enough water and drink too much alcohol, you may notice symptoms like dizziness, headache, dry mouth and nausea.

 Dilated Blood Vessels

-What is known as fainting when overheated and "blacking out" when drunk are caused by similar factors.
-After spending time in the sun, your body begins to warm up, and your blood vessels begin to dilate.
-Dilated blood vessels make you more susceptible to fainting or passing out if you are not also properly hydrated.
-Drinking alcohol also causes dilated blood vessels in a similar way and causes similar results.
+Fainting when overheated and "blacking out" when drunk are caused by similar factors.
+After spending time in the sun, your body warms up and your blood vessels dilate.
+Dilated blood vessels make you more susceptible to fainting or passing out if you’re not properly hydrated.
+Drinking alcohol dilates blood vessels and leads to similar results.